 In some case you may also be able make a direct complaint to the trade association that the bailiff works for.
 Check the details of the membership lists on the different websites of the trade associations.

 The complaint should get made to the trade association if the bailiff is a registered member with them.
-You should follow the specified complaints procedure stated on the association website.
+Follow the specified complaints procedure stated on the association website.

-You can make a written complaint about a court bailiff or a civilian enforcement officer.
-You can also use the court and tribunal form finder if your complaint is about either:
+You can make a written complaint about a court bailiff or civilian enforcement officer.
+The new HMCTS complaints procedure replaces the EX343 leaflet if your complaint is about either:

 Note: The government court finder service can help you find out where to send the complaint form.

-How to Complain about a Bailiff's Conduct in the United Kingdom
+Bailiff Complaints about their Conduct in the United Kingdom